design-automation/design-automation-website/software/mobius/index.md

 ---
 # Overview

-The Möbius Modeller is an open-source web platform that allows users to create modelling procedures using visual programming.
+The Möbius Modeller is an open-source web platform for building modelling apps.
+Such apps allows users to create modelling procedures using visual programming techniques, combining flowcharts with drag-and-drop fill-in-the-blanks coding.
 The models can be published as interactive web pages, allowing visitors on the web to explore the models.

 * [View the Möbius Modeller Gallery](https://design-automation.github.io/mobius-cesium/gallery)

-Different types of applications can be built on top of the Möbius Modeller Platform, focusing on different use cases.
-To date, two applications have been developed: for geospatial modelling and for parametric modelling.
+Apps can be built on top of the Möbius Modeller Platform, focusing on different use cases.
+To date, two apps have been developed: for geospatial modelling and for parametric modelling.

 ## Möbius Geospatial Modeller